Eight Steps To Dental Health Sunnyvale, CA

 Your oral health depends on many factors, including your diet [what you eat], the type and amount of saliva in your mouth, habits, your overall health and your oral hygiene routine.

 Changes in your overall health status often result in changes in your oral health.
 For example, many medications, including more than 300 common drugs, can reduce the amount of saliva in your mouth, resulting in dry mouth.
 They also can make your saliva ropy or thicker in consistency.

 Women who are pregnant experience oral changes.
 This often includes inflammation of the gums, which is called pregnancy gingivitis.
 Patients with asthma often breathe through their mouths, particularly when sleeping, which can result in dry mouth and increased plaque formation and gingivitis.

 Commit to a daily oral health routine.

 Based on discussions with Sunnyvale preventive dentist Dr. Antonious, come up with an effective oral health routine that’s easy to follow and takes your situation into account.
-For example, if you are taking medication that dries your mouth, you may want to use fluoride every day.
+For example, if you are taking medication that dries your mouth, you may want to use products that contain fluoride, like mouthwash and toothpaste, every day.
 Pregnant women, people with underlying health conditions, such as diabetes, and people in orthodontic treatment also may want or need special daily care.

 Everyone can benefit from fluoride, not just children.
 Fluoride strengthens developing teeth in children and helps prevent decay in adults and children.
 Toothpastes and mouthwashes are good sources of fluoride.
 Sunnyvale preventive dentist Dr. Antonious can prescribe stronger concentrations of fluoride through gels or rinses if you need it.